segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 * **Non-critical Plugins**: Analytics.js can start event delivery before this plugin finishes loading.
 This means your plugin can fail to load independently from all other plugins.
 For example, every Analytics.js destination is a non-critical plugin.
 This makes it possible for Analytics.js to continue working if a partner destination fails to load, or if users have ad blockers turned on that are targeting specific destinations.

 > info ""
 > Non-critical plugins are only non-critical from a loading standpoint.
-A crash in a before plugin can still halt the event delivery pipeline.
+For example, if the `before` plugin crashes, this can still halt the event delivery pipeline.

-Non-critical plugins run through a timeline that execute in order of insertion based on the entry type.
+Non-critical plugins run through a timeline that executes in order of insertion based on the entry type.
 Segment has these five entry types of non-critical plugins:

 Type | Details
 ---- | -------
 `before` | Executes before event processing begins.
 These are plugins that run before any other plugins run. <br><br>For example, validating events before passing them along to other plugins.
-A failure here could halt the event pipeline. <br><br> See the example of how Analytics.js uses the [Event Validation plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/validation/index.ts) to verify that every event has the correct shape.
+A failure here could halt the event pipeline. <br><br> See the example of how Analytics.js uses the [Event Validation plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/validation/index.ts){:target="_blank"} to verify that every event has the correct shape.
 `enrichment` | Executes as the first level of event processing.
-These plugins modify an event. <br><br> See the example of how Analytics.js uses the [Page Enrichment plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/page-enrichment/index.ts) to enrich every event with page information.
+These plugins modify an event. <br><br> See the example of how Analytics.js uses the [Page Enrichment plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/page-enrichment/index.ts){:target="_blank"} to enrich every event with page information.
 `destination` | Executes as events begin to pass off to destinations. <br><br> This doesn’t modify the event outside of the specific destination, and failure doesn’t halt the execution.
 `after` | Executes after all event processing completes.
-You can use this to perform cleanup operations. <br><br>An example of this is the [Segment.io Plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/segmentio/index.ts) which waits for destinations to succeed or fail so it can send it observability metrics.
+You can use this to perform cleanup operations. <br><br>An example of this is the [Segment.io Plugin](https://github.com/segmentio/analytics-next/blob/master/src/plugins/segmentio/index.ts){:target="_blank"} which waits for destinations to succeed or fail so it can send it observability metrics.
 `utility` | Executes only with manual calls such as Logging. <br><br>These are plugins that change the Analytics 2.0 functionality.
 Utility plugins run outside of the event pipeline, and only execute once.

 ### Example Plugins